Fondly known as Eppie, Ethel Florence Hooper was one of early Sedgefield’s most charismatic characters!

 Eppie had green fingers and her garden was her pride and joy, in particular a rose garden that she was deservedly proud of for it was no mean feat to grow roses successfully in Sedgefield’s humid environment.

-Humphrey died in 1961 and in 1962 she sold her property to Rory Hennessy, Briony and Stuart Lidstone's grandfather).
+Humphrey died in Knysna hospital on 29 May, 1961 and was buried in the Sedgefield Municipal Cemetery.
+In 1962 Eppie sold her property to Rory Hennessy, Briony and Stuart Lidstone's grandfather).
 She continued to live on a five hectare servitude in a funny quaint cottage (Humphrey had built when they had first arrived) with a few irregular features like a lean-to kitchen.

 In 1962 at the age of 70, the indomitable Eppie opened up her own estate agency in Sedgefield.
 She made a great success of it because of her genuine interest in people and her charismatic character.
 She knew every plot and house for sale and even if it was on the Island she would dodge every mole hole to get a client to the right spot.